 "Don't put off until tomorrow what you can do today."
-This is especially valid when it comes to back pain.
-Consider your Chicago chiropractor first.
+This is especially true when it comes to back pain.
+Think of your Chicago chiropractor first.
 Timely care for back pain and extremity pain is important.
 Chiropractic Care relieves lower back pain non-invasively, safely, and gently.

 At your Chicago chiropractic clinic, it is quite common to see patients who tell us that they have had their back pain for two to three months.
 They thought (or rather hoped) it would just "go away on its own".
 Most of us tend to have this approach to handling health issues, but we also know it can be a mistake, correct?
 Well, let's consider back pain and how a delay of care may affect its course.

-Chiropractic Care wants you to realize that when lower back pain becomes chronic, signifying that it's lasted for more than 3 months, patients are 2 to 4 times more likely to have poor short and longer term outcomes of their pain and lower back pain conditions.
+Chiropractic Care wants you to realize that when lower back pain becomes chronic, meaning it is present for longer than three months, patients are 2 to 4 times more likely to have poor short and longer term outcomes of their pain and lower back pain conditions.
 The Department of Emergency Medicine at the Albert Einstein College of Medicine in New York reports this.
-(1) Their study of 894 back pain patients check up on at 1 week and 3 months reveals that
+(1) Their study of 894 back pain patients followed up at 1 week and 3 months reveals that

 - Two-thirds of them state functional disability 1 week after an emergency department visit for non-traumatic musculoskeletal low back pain.

-- Almost 50% report functional disability 3 months later.
+- Nearly half report functional disability 3 months later.

 The hypothesized predictors for continued back pain are